 Duration: 3 or so years of research

-Admission: In order to move on to the dissertation phase, you must complete the preparatory phase, or have the equivalent of a strong German Masters in Computer Science and pass the qualifying exam.
+Admission: In order to move on to the dissertation phase, you must complete the preparatory phase, or have the equivalent of a strong German Masters in Computer Science and pass the qualifying exam (see QE info sheet on the right or below).
 The admissions committee will evaluate how your previous coursework compares to the preparatory phase.
 The committee might ask you to take some courses at the graduate level at Saarland University if your previous experience does not qualify you for immediate admission to the qualifying exam.

 Coursework: In the dissertation phase, most of the coursework you opt to do will be related to your chosen research group.
 You will closely collaborate with your advisor, fellow students and other members of the faculty as well as be given the chance to present your progress at conferences and colloquia.

 Your PhD thesis: What is expected from a German PhD thesis?
 A German PhD thesis is considered a original piece of scholarly work that an individual has produced on his or her own.
 Therefore your supervisors want to hear about your ideas and are happy to discuss them with you along the way.

 Thesis defense: Before getting your PhD, you will have to give a public defense in front of the thesis committee.
 The list of upcoming and past thesis defenses may be found here.